gisewaltzer/professional-README-generator/README.md

-# Professional README generator
+# Professional README Generator

 ## Description
-- The reason is to Generate a Professional README
+- The reason I build this project is to help users generate a README
-- a detail README for any project
+- It solve the problem of generating a detail README for any project

 ## Table of Contents
 - [License](#license)